 I reserved my appreciation for the Big Deal achievements and ignored the small victories that I had.
-Trying not just to survive but thrive in a culturally different world that doesn’t speak my language is a mighty quest and I postponed my celebration for that one day when everything will be perfect.
-And in this process I lacked to appreciate myself for the small progress that I made each day.
+It is a mighty quest trying not just to survive but thrive in a culturally different world that doesn’t speak my language and I postponed my celebration for that one day when everything will be perfect.
+In this process I lacked to appreciate myself for the small progress that I made each day.
 I deserved love, appreciation and a soft pat on the back from me rather than anyone else.
 And I didn’t do it.
 I kept my eyes on that horizon and overlooked the journey towards the horizon (P.S.
 Horizon is a myth.
 Life keeps expanding as you walk and the so called Horizon keeps moving ahead)

 I had this moment(s) of awareness, but what did I do after that?
-I beat myself up so much for being so ignorant and making this mistake.
+For being so ignorant and making this mistake I beat myself up so much.
 I can be a real critic even to myself if you think I’m only critical to others 😉 But that was it, after all that I did cradle myself.
 It was the Universe who sent me the message through Brené Brown just on time.

 “Yes, I am imperfect and vulnerable and sometimes afraid, but that doesn’t change the truth that I am also brave and worthy of love and belonging.” ― Brené Brown